allpix-squared/allpix-squared/src/modules/DepositionPointCharge/README.md

 * `number_of_charges`: Number of charges deposited.
 This refers to the total number of charge carriers for the source type `point` and defaults to 1.
 For the `mip` source type, this value is interpreted as charge carriers per length deposited in the sensor and defaults to `80/um`.
 It should be noted that without units specified, this value will be interpreted in the framework base units, in this case `/mm`.
 * `number_of_steps`: Number of steps over the full sensor thickness at which charge carriers are deposited.
 Only used for `mip` source type.
 Defaults to 100.
 * `source_type`: Modeled source type for the deposition of charge carriers.
 For `point`, charge carriers are deposited at the position given by the `position` parameter.
 For `mip`, charge carriers are deposited along a line through the full sensor thickness.
 Defaults to `point`.
 * `position`: Position in local coordinates of the sensor, where charge carriers should be deposited.
 Expects three values for local-x, local-y and local-z position in the sensor volume and defaults to `0um 0um 0um`, i.e. the center of first (lower left) pixel.
-Only used for the `fixed` and model.
 When using source type `mip`, providing a 2D position is sufficient since it only uses the x and y coordinates.
 If used in scan mode, it allows you to shift the origin of each deposited charge by adding this value.
+If the scan is only performed in one or two dimensions, the remaining coordinate will constantly have the value given by `position`.
 * `spot_size`: Width of the Gaussian distribution used to smear the position in the `spot` model.
 Only one value is taken and used for all three dimensions.
+* `scan_coordinates`: Coordinates to scan over, a combiantion of x, y, z.
+Defaults to `xyz`, i.e. all three spatial coordinates.
+The `position`parameter is used to determine the value of the coordiantes that are not scanned over, if a partial scan is requested.

 ## Usage

-Example configuration for a point source at a defined position around which charge carriers are deposited with a Gaussian distribution:
+Example configuration for a point source at a defined position around which 100 charge carriers are deposited with a Gaussian distribution:

 ```ini
 [DepositionPointCharge]